 S W Durham Training Limited (SWDT) is a wholly owned subsidiary of Bishop Auckland College.
-Gateway North Academy Trust (GNAT) is a Multi-academy trust sponsored by the College.
+Gateway North Academy Trust (GNAT) is a Multi-academy trust sponsored by the College, however at this point the only member of the MAT is Durham Gateway Academy which is dormant.
+Income relating to the development of Durham Gateway Academy remains in short term debtors at 31st July 2019.
 The main business of all elements of the Bishop Auckland Group is the provision of education.
-The accounts for SWDT are consolidated into the Group accounts and in the 2017/18 year contributed a deficit of £240k (2016/17 : £355k).
+The accounts for SWDT are consolidated into the Group accounts and in the 2018/19 year contributed a deficit of £105k (2017/18:£240k).